-• Smoke-free Environment Act, 2005 (amended) • July 1, 2011 Smoking prohibited in virtually all workplaces, but designated smoking rooms may be provided for employees if they meet ventilation requirements Smoking permitted in designated smoking rooms (DSRs) by residents and in-patients of long-term care, psychiatric and other residential care facilities Smoking permitted by registered guests and their invited guests in designated smoking hotel rooms Smoking prohibited Smoking prohibited Smoking prohibited Smoking prohibited in all indoor public places Smoking prohibited on all bar and restaurant patios • Smoking prohibited in private motor vehicles with children under the age of 16 present.
-Section 13(1) of the Smoke-free Environment Act allows municipalities to pass bylaws and the more restrictive provisions apply To date, only St. John's has taken advantage of this enabling legislation Legislation much improved regarding protection in indoor workplaces, but DSRs still permitted.
-Legislation also improved with the prohibition of smoking in vehicles with children under the age of 16 present.
+Name of legislation Bill 35, An Act to Amend the Smoke-Free Environment Act, 2005 and the Telegage Control Act Jalas Impour as Chapter 22 2005 and the Tobacco Control Act [also known as Chapter 32, An Act to Amend the Smoke-Free Environment Act, 2005 and the Tobacco Control Act] Detaile faces Smoke-free Environment Act, 2005 (amended) Date in force • June 16, 2016 and July 1, 2011 Workplaces • Smoking and vaping prohibited in virtually all workplaces, but designated smoking rooms may be provided for employees if they meet ventilation requirements • Smoking and vaping permitted in designated smoking rooms (DSRs) by residents and in-patients of long-term care, psychiatric and other residential care facilities Smoking and vaping permitted by registered guests and their invited guests in designated smaking hotel reams Destaurants their invited guests in designated smoking hotel rooms Restaurants Smoking and vaping prohibited Bars Smoking and vaping prohibited Casinos, bingos, etc. Smoking and vaping prohibited Public places Smoking and vaping prohibited in all indoor public places Outdoor provisions Smoking and vaping prohibited on all bar and restaurant patios Private motor vehicles • Smoking and vaping prohibited in private motor vehicles with children under the age of 16 present.
+Provision for • Section 13(1) of the Smoke-free Environment Act allows Municipalities municipalities to pass bylaws and the more restrictive provisions apply • To date, only St. John's has taken advantage of this enabling legislation Summary Legislation much improved regarding protection in indoor workplaces, but DSRs still permitted. • Legislation also improved with the prohibition of smoking and vaping in vehicles with children under the age of 16 present.
 Legislation now lagging behind other provinces regarding outdoor protection-first jurisdiction in Canada to ban smoking on all outdoor patios.
 However, smoking is still permitted in all other outdoor spaces.
-Legislation could be strengthened by including buffer zones around doorways, air intakes and windows that open, on
+Legislation could be strengthened by including buffer zones around doorways, air intakes and operable windows, on playgrounds and recreational fields, etc.

-Newfoundland and Labrador (2011) became the 9th province/territory to adopt smoke-free vehicle legislation, following Nova Scotia (2007), Yukon Territory (2008), Ontario (2008), British Columbia (2008), New Brunswick (2009), Prince Edward Island (2009), Manitoba (2009) and Saskatchewan (2010).
-Since then, Alberta (2012) has also followed suit.
+Newfoundland and Labrador (2011) became the 9th province/territory to adopt smokefree vehicle legislation, following Nova Scotia (2007), Yukon Territory (2008), Ontario (2008), British Columbia (2008), New Brunswick (2009), Prince Edward Island (2009), Manitoba (2009) and Saskatchewan (2010).
+Since then, Alberta (2012) and Quebec (2015) have also followed suit.
+The Northwest Territories and Nunavut do not have such legislation.